Spritzmoon/SpritzMoon/README.md

 It's inizially quoted on PancakeSwap as the token  is based on Binance Smart Chain (BSC).
-Now SpritzMoon is quoted on Exchange and we esk from Pancake because is not secure for our Holders.
+Now SpritzMoon is quoted on Exchange and we esc from Pancake because is not secure for our Holders, so the LP acquisition is not operative on Exchange.